-Your molding installation tool kit will easily pay for itself by the time you’ve installed and painted the moldings in one 12′ X 15′ room.
+Your molding installation tool kit will easily pay for itself by the time you’ve installed the moldings in one, 12′ X 15′ room.
 [See this post How Much Does a Finish Carpenter Charge to Install Moldings? for details.]

 Only The Tools You’ll Need